Chicago Fund on Aging and Disability

 Home Delivered Meals Programs for Senior & People w/ Disabilities

-1. The Home Delivered Meals for senior program provides nutritious meals to older persons (60 years and older) who are frail and/or homebound because of illness or incapacitating disability or are otherwise isolated.
+1. The Home Delivered Meals for seniors provides nutritious meals to those 60 years+ who are homebound because of illness or incapacitating disability or are otherwise isolated.

-2. Designed to provide in-home meal service to clients with disabilities, Home Delivered Meals for Individuals with Disabilities (HDMID) is a program focused on alleviating hunger for individuals with disabilities under the age of 60.
-Meals on Wheels Chicago partners with the Mayor’s Office for People with Disabilities to identify clients who experience food insecurity due to their disability, and grant enrollment to qualifying individuals.
+2. Home Delivered Meals for Individuals with Disabilities (HDMID) program focuses on alleviating hunger for individuals with disabilities under the age of 60 who experience food insecurity due to their disability.

 Where we work